DyingShades/justinluong.com/index.md

 </div>

-_Rangelands are globally distributed habitats with high potential for supporting nature-based climate solutions.
-Yet, rangelands will be affected by human disturbances that result in severe habitat degradation and may need intervention to sufficiently recover.
+_"Rangelands are globally distributed habitats with high potential for supporting nature-based climate solutions.
+Yet, rangelands will be affected by human disturbances that result in severe habitat degradation and may need intervention to sufficiently recover."
 (Dr. Justin Luong Et.
 Al)_
 ---
 # Quick Links:
 <hr>